 Hosted by Erica Jolene and Kristyn Newbern | Transcription HERE

 Luke is very intrigued by engines and he loves learning how things are built, connected, and the ways in which all the parts work together to function as a whole.
 Like the engines that Luke loves exploring, his rare condition involves a lot of interconnected and moving parts.
-Unlike the instructions or manuals that one might receive with engines and lego sets, there are no manuals or instructions for how to build the best parent for a child with a rare disease.
-Today we learn more about Luke's complex medical journey, as Kristyn shares her experience navigating his rare diagnosis.
+Unlike the instructions or manuals that one might receive with engines and lego sets, there are no manuals or instructions for building the best parent for a child with a rare disease.
+Today we learn more about Luke's complex medical journey as Kristyn shares her experience navigating his rare diagnosis.
 Not only did Luke's diagnosis involve many interconnected and moving parts, so did Kristyn's evolution into life as a mother and caregiver to a child with complex medical conditions.
-In this episode, we touch on the challenges of that evolution, as we share some of the lessons we have come to learn and some of the beliefs or assumptions that we've had to unlearn.
+In this episode, we touch on the challenges of that evolution as we share some of the lessons we have come to learn and some of the beliefs or assumptions that we've had to unlearn.

 Links related to this episode: